dvoraka/pygl-prototype/README.md

 Introduction
 ==============

 Game engine prototype using Python, PyOpenGL, Pyglet and NumPy.
+It is mainly a study project.

 ### Features
 * controllable FPS camera